lynilir/Jingles/README.md

 ## Implementation Timeline

-Phase 1: Create blocks and grid
+Phase 1: Create blocks and grid, activating/disabling blocks on click

-Phase 2: Add sounds and make it loop
+Phase 2: Learn how to use the Howler library

-Phase 2: Toggling for activating/disabling blocks
+Phase 3: Add sounds and make it loop

 Phase 4: Add css/effects for blocks